Candice Bergen

 Candice Patricia Bergen (born May 9, 1946) is an American actress.
-She won five Primetime Emmy Awards and two Golden Globe Awards for her portrayal of the title character on the CBS sitcom Murphy Brown (1988–1998, 2018).
+She won five Primetime Emmy Awards and two Golden Globe Awards as the title character on Murphy Brown (1988–1998, 2018).
 She is also known for her role as Shirley Schmidt on the ABC drama Boston Legal (2005–2008).
-In films, Bergen was nominated for the Academy Award for Best Supporting Actress for Starting Over (1979), and for the BAFTA Award for Best Actress in a Supporting Role for Gandhi (1982).
+In films, Bergen was nominated for the Academy Award for Best Supporting Actress for Starting Over (1979) and for the BAFTA Award for Best Actress in a Supporting Role for Gandhi (1982).

 Bergen began her career as a fashion model and appeared on the cover of Vogue before she made her screen debut in the film The Group (1966).
 She starred in The Sand Pebbles (1966), Soldier Blue (1970), Carnal Knowledge (1971), and The Wind and the Lion (1975).
 She made her Broadway debut in the 1984 play Hurlyburly and starred in the revivals of The Best Man (2012) and Love Letters (2014).
 From 2002 to 2004, she appeared in three episodes of the HBO series Sex and the City.
 Her other film roles include Miss Congeniality (2000), Sweet Home Alabama (2002), The Women (2008), Bride Wars (2009), Book Club (2018) and Let Them All Talk (2020).

 Early life

 Candice Patricia Bergen was born May 9, 1946, at Hollywood Presbyterian Hospital in Los Angeles, California.
-Her mother, Frances Bergen (née Westerman), was a Powers model who was known professionally as Frances Westcott.
+Her mother, Frances Bergen (née Westerman), was a Powers model known professionally as Frances Westcott.
 Her father, Edgar Bergen, was a ventriloquist, comedian, and actor.
-Her paternal grandparents were Swedish immigrants who anglicized their surname, which was originally Berggren ("mountain branch").
+Bergen's paternal grandparents were Swedish immigrants who anglicized their surname, which was originally Berggren ("mountain branch").

-Bergen was raised in Beverly Hills, California, and attended the Harvard-Westlake School.
-As a child, she was often described as "Charlie McCarthy's little sister", which irritated her (referring to her father's star dummy).

-She began appearing on her father's radio program at a young age, and in 1958, at age 11, with her father on Groucho Marx's quiz show You Bet Your Life, as Candy Bergen.
-She said that when she grew up, she wanted to design clothes.
+Bergen was raised in Beverly Hills, California, and attended the Westlake School for Girls.
+As a child, she was irritated when described as "Charlie McCarthy's little sister" (a reference to her father's star dummy).
+She began appearing on her father's radio program at a young age and in 1958, at age 11, was a guest with her father on Groucho Marx's quiz show You Bet Your Life, as Candy Bergen.
+She said she wanted to be a clothing designer when she grew up.

-She later attended the University of Pennsylvania, where she was elected both Homecoming Queen and Miss University, but, as Bergen later acknowledged, she failed to take her education seriously and after failing two courses in art and opera, she was asked to leave at the end of her sophomore year.
+She later attended the University of Pennsylvania, where she was elected Homecoming Queen and Miss University, but as Bergen later acknowledged, she did not take her education seriously.
+Bergen was a classmate of future President Donald Trump, who asked her out, but according to him, she declined his invitation.
+She later stated she did go on a date with him once, but was back home at 9 PM and that "it was really a dud."
+After failing two courses in art and opera, she was asked to leave at the end of her sophomore year.
 She ultimately received an honorary doctorate from Penn in May 1992.

-She worked as a fashion model before she took up acting, featured on the covers of Vogue.
-She received her acting training at HB Studio in New York City.
+Before taking up acting, Bergen was a fashion model and was featured on Vogue covers.
+She received acting training at HB Studio in New York City.